crane-9/cs260/final_assignment/README.md

     // Some games may want to count if the player has visited before, or how many times. int visits = 0;

     // ...
-Plus methods for construction and adding an arc.
+Plus methods for construction and adding or removing an arc.
 };
 ```